Christian nationalism in the United States: Movements

 The Christian Liberty Party and the American Redoubt movement—both organized and inspired by members of the Constitution Party—are early 21st-century examples of political tendencies rooted in Christian nationalism, with the latter advocating a degree of separatism.

 The New Columbia Movement is an organization in the United States that identifies as being aligned with Christian nationalism.
 Another group is the New Apostolic Reformation, which includes Christian nationalist themes in its goal to bring about dominionism.

-Proponents and ideology
+Proponents

 21st-century proponents of Christian nationalism in the United States include Marjorie Taylor Greene, Lauren Boebert, and Pete Hegseth.

 Congresswoman Marjorie Taylor Greene has referred to herself as a Christian nationalist.

+Representative Andy Ogles (TN-05) has called for a battle for a Christian nation.

 Fellow congresswoman Lauren Boebert also expressed support for Christian nationalism.
 Politician Doug Mastriano is a prominent figure in the fundamentalist Christian nationalist movement, and has called the separation of church and state a myth.

 Andrew Torba, the CEO of the alt-tech platform Gab, supported Mastriano's failed 2022 bid for office, in order to build a grass-roots Christian nationalist political movement to help "take back" government power for "the glory of God"; he has argued that "unapologetic Christian Nationalism is what will save the United States of America".
-Torba is also a proponent of the Great Replacement conspiracy theory, and he has said that "The best way to stop White genocide and White replacement, both of which are demonstrably and undeniably happening, is to get married to a White woman and have a lot of White babies."
+Torba is a proponent of the Great Replacement conspiracy theory, and he has said that the "White Genocide" should be fought by having lots of white babies.
+Torba also runs ChristianNationalist.com that promoted Corey Mahler as "World's foremost Christian Nationalist podcaster".
+Mahler has said that Adolf Hitler is in Paradise and “Tolerance for the Jews is apostasy before God.”
+Christian nationalist pastors like Joel Webbon and Brian Sauvé and their ministries also promoted the website.

 White nationalist Nick Fuentes has also expressed support for Christian nationalism.
+Pastor Dale Partridge is a proponent of Christian nationalism, and has stated that Nazism "terrified the Jews because it represented a powerful form of Christian nationalism".

 Author Katherine Stewart has called the combined ideology and political movement of Christian nationalism "an organized quest for power" and says that Florida governor Ron DeSantis has identified with and promoted this system of values in order to gain votes in his bid for political advancement.
 According to the Tampa Bay Times, DeSantis has also promoted a civics course for educators, which emphasized the belief that "the nation's founders did not desire a strict separation of state and church"; the teacher training program also "pushed a judicial theory, favored by legal conservatives like DeSantis, that requires people to interpret the Constitution as the framers intended it, not as a living, evolving document".